George Frideric Handel

 George Frideric (or Frederick) Handel (/ˈhændəl/ HAN-dəl; (Note: "Handel" entry in Collins English Dictionary gives the common variant "George Frederick" (used in his will and on his funeral monument) alongside the pronunciation of his last name.
-The spelling "Frideric" is used on his 1727 application for British citizenship.) baptised Georg Fried[e]rich Händel, (Note: According to baptismal records in Halle's parish church, the Lutheran Marktkirche Unser Lieben Frauen, he used the form Friedrich, which is universally used in German.
+The spelling "Frideric" is used on his 1727 application for British citizenship.) baptised Georg Fried[e]rich Händel, (Note: According to baptismal records in Halle's parish church, the Lutheran Marktkirche Unser Lieben Frauen, he was baptised "Friederich"; however, he used the form Friedrich, which is universally used in German.
 The records of that church also show that the family name was spelt on various occasions in at least four other ways: Hendel, Händeler, Hendeler and Hendtler, but most commonly Händel.
 In Italy, he spelt it Hendel, as it is pronounced in German.
-From the time he arrived in England, however, he consistently signed his name as George Frideric Handel.) /de/; 23 February 1685 – 14 April 1759) (Note: Handel's tomb in Westminster has the Old Style birth date of February XXIIII, MDCLXXXIV, giving the day of his baptism and using its Annunciation style of counting the new year from 25 March.) was a German-British Baroque composer well-known for his operas, oratorios, anthems, concerti grossi, and organ concerti.
+From the time he arrived in England, however, he consistently signed his name as George Frideric Handel.) /de/; – 14 April 1759) (Note: Handel's tomb in Westminster has the Old Style birth date of February XXIIII, MDCLXXXIV, giving the day of his baptism and using its Annunciation style of counting the new year from 25 March.) was a German-British Baroque composer well-known for his operas, oratorios, anthems, concerti grossi, and organ concerti.

 Born in Halle, Handel spent his early life in Hamburg and Italy before settling in London in 1712, where he spent the bulk of his career and became a naturalised British subject in 1727.
 He was strongly influenced both by the middle-German polyphonic choral tradition and by composers of the Italian Baroque.
 In turn, Handel's music forms one of the peaks of the "high baroque" style, bringing Italian opera to its highest development, creating the genres of English oratorio and organ concerto, and introducing a new style into English church music.
-He is consistently recognized as one of the greatest composers of his age.
+He is consistently recognised as one of the greatest composers of his age.

 Handel started three commercial opera companies to supply the English nobility with Italian opera.
-In 1737, he had a physical breakdown, changed direction creatively, addressed the middle class and made a transition to English choral works.
+In 1737 he had a physical breakdown, changed direction creatively, addressed the middle class and made a transition to English choral works.
 After his success with Messiah (1742), he never composed an Italian opera again.
 His orchestral Water Music and Music for the Royal Fireworks remain steadfastly popular.
 One of his four coronation anthems, Zadok the Priest, has been performed at every British coronation since 1727.
 He died a respected and rich man in 1759, aged 74, and was given a state funeral at Westminster Abbey.

 Interest in Handel's music has grown since the mid-20th century.
 The musicologist Winton Dean wrote that "Handel was not only a great composer; he was a dramatic genius of the first order."
 His music was admired by Classical-era composers, especially Haydn, Mozart and Beethoven.